cornerstone-consulting/INFIODocs/infio-docs.md

       - Users must manually generate:
         - Profiler events from SQL Server.

-    - For collecting Profiler Events into XML file, refer to the [Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+    - For collecting Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
-    - If users prefer not to create a Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - If users prefer not to create a SQL Server Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
-    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance directory.
+    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance INFIO directory.
 Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).

 **5. Review Database Configurations**